How to get results with double trigger vesting

 How Do Restricted Stock Units Work?

 As mentioned above, RSUs represent a company’s contractual promise to pay out equity in the future upon the satisfaction of a condition or occurrence of an event.
 Once they vest, the RSUs are settled and paid out as equity or shares of stock.
-The great thing about RSUs as compared to stock options is that they are always worth something as long as the value of the underlying stock is not zero.
+The great thing about double trigger RSUs as compared to stock options is that they are always worth something as long as the value of the underlying stock is not zero.
 Stock options, on the other hand, can end up with the worker losing money if the market value of the stock or equity falls below the exercise price.

 This is something that Facebook figured this out early on.